 Tip-downs can be fished with more finesse and depending on location and availability, golden shiners are often preferred for both tip-ups and tip-downs but many other minnow species will work well.
 Check local state regulations on live bait and rod number restrictions.

-Why winter is such a fun time to catch big bass
+Live bait vs artificial lures for bass: Why winter is such a fun time to catch big bass on either tactic

 Catching a large, healthy bass on an ice rod with 4-6lb line is fun.
 These fish are going to bulldog you and test your equipment.
 While bass are one of the most heavily targeted fish, many ice anglers overlook bass in the winter and often specifically target other species.
 This often leaves many bass populations untouched through the winter and these populations of fish can provide incredible opportunities for ice anglers.

-Both artificial lure options and live bait work extremely well for targeting largemouth bass through the ice.
+Both artificial lure options and live bait work extremely well for targeting largemouth bass through the ice, and if used in conjunction with other as discussed in this article, the results can be outstanding.
 Just remember that largemouth bass are often much more lethargic through the ice and your ice gear is going to be much lighter and smaller than what you would lay on the deck of your bass boat during the summer.

-With these insights, we’re sure you’ll be able to form a deadly approach involving live baits and artificials on your next ice fishing trip.
-Hit it right, and that line-line trophy bass is just a short drop away on either method!
+With these insights, we’re sure you’ll be able to form a deadly approach involving live baits and artificial lures on your next ice fishing trip.
+Hit it right, and that mega trophy bass is just a short drop away on either method!

 Midwesterner Jason Mitchell is the star of his own outdoors TV show and a leading expert when it comes to many styles of freshwater and ice fishing.
 He’s helped millions of people catch species such as crappie, walleye, perch, bass, trout, panfish and catfish through his information-packed programmes and articles.
 Needless to say, Jason is also an expert on fishing tackle, angling accessories and electronics.